WeblateOrg/weblate/docs/admin/config.rst

 --------------

 List of addons available for use.
-To use them, they have to be enabled for given translation component.
-By default this includes all built in addons, when extending the list you will probably want to keep existing ones enabled, for
+To use them, they have to be enabled for a given translation component.
+By default this includes all built-in addons, when extending the list you will probably want to keep existing ones enabled, for
 example: